abz2489/woofing-walks/README.md

 8. Fixing the overlay bug caused the container to be in a fixed position on mobile and tablet devices.
 Dev tools was used to find the declaration causing the issue, position:fixed.
 By removing this the bug is fixed and the container sits directly beneath the hero image as intended.

+9. More info button wasn't opening the about page when clicked.
+Bug fixed by changing the button tag to a tag.
 ### Unfixed Bugs

 -------------------------------------